 In the past year[x], the Acorns Family Services team provided 22,091 instances of vital

 emotional and practical support to family members, including siblings: face-to-face, via

 In the past year, Acorns accepted 99 children referred to our services.

 Care is provided during a hospice stay (whether this is a planned short break, emergency or end of life care) including:

-Sibling Workers provide support to around 200 siblings through focused groups, individual therapeutic based sessions and bespoke programmes, according to assessed need.
+Sibling Workers provide support to siblings through focused groups, individual therapeutic based sessions and bespoke programmes, according to assessed need.
 In the past year[xiii], 237 siblings were supported at Acorns.

 Acorns runs a programme of specialist support groups for:

 These support groups bring together those in similar situations, reducing isolation and helping develop resilience, self-esteem and a sense of identity.